Position: Director of the Electron Microscope Unit, the Mark Wainwright Analytical Centre, UNSW, Sydney.

-Position: Associate Professor, Head of Nanomaterials Research Group, and a Principal Investigator, Field: Nanotechnology, Organisation: Victoria University of Wellington, Nanomaterials Research Group, The MacDiarmid Institute for Advanced Materials and Nanotechnology
+Formerly he was Associate Professor, Head of Nanomaterials Research Group, and a Principal Investigator with Victoria University of Wellington, Nanomaterials Research Group, The MacDiarmid Institute for Advanced Materials and Nanotechnology.

-Dr Richard Tilley is a senior lecturer in the School of Chemical and Physical Sciences at Victoria University of Wellington.
-He also heads a Nanomaterials Research Group, and is a Principal Investigator for the MacDiarmid Institute for Advanced Materials and Nanotechnology.
-A large part of Richard’s job is running the electron microscope facility of the MacDiarmid Institute.
+When we first interviewed Dr Richard Tilley he was a senior lecturer in the School of Chemical and Physical Sciences at Victoria University of Wellington.
+He also headed a Nanomaterials Research Group, and was a Principal Investigator for the MacDiarmid Institute for Advanced Materials and Nanotechnology.
+A large part of Richard’s job was running the electron microscope facility of the MacDiarmid Institute.

 Like many nanotechnologists, Richard did not start out in that field.
 He first trained and worked as a chemist.
 He now works with nanoparticles and their applications, so he is a nanotechnologist, but still sees himself as a chemist as well.